Pond Pump, Fountain Pump, Aquarium Water Pump

 Lift height refers to how high a pump can push water vertically.
 This is measured in feet(FT)or centimeters (cm) and is critical for fountain water features and hydroponic systems.

-• High Lift Height: If you're aiming for tall fountains or waterfalls, select a pump that can lift water over 10FT and 340cm.
+High Lift Height: If you're aiming for tall fountains or waterfalls, select a pump that can lift water over 11.2-18FT and 340-550cm.

 Pump flow rate and lift height are the most two important factors when you choose the right pump for your water feature or hydroponic settings, besides, you should also learn more accessory info to help you well make the best use of the product.